AlainDot/mlzc-cp1/README.md

 - Run the notebooks or directly train the model using the script [train_patient_diabete_risk.py](/train_patient_diabete_risk.py)

 - Dockerize the model and deploy it to the Cloud following [cp1-50-Deplyment.ipynb](cp1-50-Deplyment.ipynb)

     - bentoml image deployed here (includes trained model) is available in [bentoml folder](/bentoml/)

-    - docker image is available in DOcker ub at:
+    - docker image is available in Docker hub at:
       - https://hub.docker.com/r/alaindut/patient_diabete_risk_service

     - Free account has to be created at https://studio.mogenius.com/

 - Or using swagger, test the model deployed (if running!):
     - https://alaindut-patie-prod-patient-death-risk-service-xejta4.mo5.mogenius.io/